Is Depositing Wages in an Entireties Account a Fraudulent Transfer?

 The court found that the debtor did not intentionally make a fraudulent transfer of his paycheck because he did not change his long-standing practice of depositing to a joint account just because he encountered a creditor problem.
 The court did, however, find that the deposits were “constructive fraud” under Pennsylvania law because the deposits to the joint account were without adequate consideration and were made when the debtor was insolvent.

 Florida law exempts wages for six months after they are paid if deposited into a financial account.
 There is no such provision in Pennsylvania law.
-In Florida, this debtor’s wages would probably retain their characteristic as an exempt assets, and therefore not subject to fraudulent transfer, after the debtor received the wages and deposited them into a joint financial account.
+In Florida, this debtor’s wages would probably retain their characteristic as an exempt asset and therefore not be subject to fraudulent transfer after the debtor received the wages and deposited them into a joint financial account.

 Sign up for the latest information.